 Focus on one user persona type at a time

 Conducting a user story mapping session with several user personas with different requirements can easily become confusing and overwhelming.
-A better execution plan is starting with a user persona that represents the majority of your user base.
+A better execution plan starts with a user persona that represents the majority of your user base.
 It gives you the chance to capture the tasks that have the most impact and incorporate them into the user story map.

 Once you’ve completed prioritizing the tasks related to the first persona, you can focus on others that represent unique sets of users of your product.